Collatty/NAV/client/README.md

 ## Integrating with an API Backend

-These tutorials will help you to integrate your app with an API backend running on another port, using `fetch()` to access it.
+These tutorials will help you to integrate your app with an API webapp running on another port, using `fetch()` to access it.

 ### Node